Environment

 Other main emission factors are:

-- Machinery and equipment: Around 68%
+• Machinery and equipment: 72%

-- Refrigerants: Around 15%
+• Refrigerants: 15%

-- Employee car use (carpooling): Around 10%
+• Employee car use (carpooling): 5%

-- International air travel: Just over 1%
+• International air travel: 3%

 Performance in reducing emissions

-The reduction in emissions from machinery and equipment was around 44% or about 650 tons of CO₂-equivalents, through energy exchange and reduced fuel consumption.
+The reduction in emissions from machinery and equipment was around 51% or about 756 tons of CO₂-equivalents, through energy exchange and reduced fuel consumption.

-The reduction in emissions from employee carpooling was around 70% with the implementation of electric cars.
+The reduction in emissions from employee carpooling was around 76% with the implementation of electric cars.

-Emissions from waste management decreased by 44% after landfilling of mixed waste was stopped and instead it was transported for energy recovery abroad (incineration with heat recovery in central heating and hot water production).
+Emissions from waste management decreased by 61% after landfilling of mixed waste was stopped and instead it was transported for energy recovery abroad (incineration with heat recovery in central heating and hot water production).

 GHG removals and GHG mitigation projects financed through carbon credits E1-7

 Norðurál has purchased 1,100 certified Icelandic carbon credits from Yggdrasil Carbon (YGG) as part of their first certified Icelandic carbon sequestration project.
-The credits derive from YGG’s project at Arnaldsstaðir in Fljótsdalur, East Iceland, where spruce, pine and poplar were planted as part of the project in the summer of 2022.
+The credits derive from YGG’s project at Arnaldsstaður in Fljótsdalur, East Iceland, where spruce, pine, and poplar were planted as part of the project in the summer of 2022.
 The carbon credits will not be active until measurements show real sequestration in the forest.
 It is assumed that Norðurál’s credits will be gradually actualized until the year 2072.
 One certified carbon credit is created when one ton of carbon dioxide, which has been measured using approved methods and certified as such, is removed from the atmosphere or is prevented from entering the atmosphere.

 Internal carbon pricing E1-8

-Greenhouse gas emissions directly linked to the production process of Norðurál fall under the scope of EU’s emission trading system (ETS).
+Greenhouse gas emissions linked to the production process of Norðurál fall under the scope of EU’s emission trading system (ETS).
 Its aim is to reduce emissions from the production processes of major industrial concerns in Europe, where companies must purchase emissions allowances.
 The trading system therefore functions as an economic incentive for industrial concerns like Norðurál to reduce emissions.

 Climate change can reduce access to raw materials or reduce the quality of raw materials.
 Climate change can cause disruption to the supply chain of raw materials.
 Extreme weather conditions (severe frost/extreme heat/storms/floods/rise in sea levels) can cause damage to property, which can reduce the quality of production and production capacity.
 Droughts affect the water level in the highlands and thus the availability of renewable electricity.
-All of these factors can have a significant financial impact on Norðurál’s operations.
+All these factors can have a significant financial impact on Norðurál’s operations.

 Policies related to pollution E2-1